wswiatkowski/meant4/readme.md

     python -m playwright install

 This will download and install the necessary browser binaries (Chromium, Firefox, and WebKit).
-Running Tests
-Execute the Tests

 To run the tests, simply use the following Pytest command:

     pytest

 This will automatically discover and execute all test files in the project.
-Generate Allure Report

-Run the tests with the --alluredir flag to store the results in a directory for Allure:

-    pytest --alluredir=allure-results

 ### 4. Generate the Allure Report:

-Install Allure command-line tool if you haven't already.
-You can download it from Allure Downloads.
 Once Allure is installed, you can generate the report by running:

     allure serve ./allure